Preparing for your appointment

 To make your travel and stay in Houston easier and more convenient, please visit the Travel Information page to obtain information about our location, accommodation and transportation options as well as tips for affordable dining near our Clinic.

-Due to the international character of our clinic, we are able to assist our patients in various foreign languages, including French, German, Spanish, Portugese, Russian, Danish, Polish, Slovak, Czech, Hungarian, Chinese, Vietnamese, Arabic, Farsi and Hindi.
+Multilingual assistance: Due to the international character of our clinic, we are able to assist our patients in a variety of foreign languages.

 For additional information, please contact one of our Cancer Information Specialists.